personalizedrefrigerator/joplin-plugin-codemirror-6-snippets/README.md

 ## Version requirements

 - Requires Joplin 2.14.6 or greater.
-- The beta CodeMirror 6 editor must be enabled.
+- In older versions of Joplin, the beta CodeMirror 6 editor must be enabled.
   - This editor can be enabled in the "general" tab of Joplin's settings screen.

 ## Custom snippets